francischege2020/francischege2020/README.md

-- 👋 Hi, I’m @francischege2020 or FRANNABELLE GRACE ass my name.
+- 👋 Hi, I’m @francischege2020 or FRANCIS CHEGE NJAMBI ass my name.
 - 👀 I’m interested in web development as a full stack developer and programming mostly in python language and lastly cybersecurity.
 - 🌱 I’m a Mathematiian with Information technology as the main course but i have gone ahead to do as per my person the above as well as graphic designing.
 - 💞️ I’m looking to collaborate on teams, individuals and communities that i will move with together to soar higher i n this amazing worlds.